mdbergmann/cl-gserver/README.md

 ### Introduction - Actor framework featuring actors and agents

 cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.
+It supports creating systems that should work reactive, require parallel computing and event based message handling.

 **Version 1.6.0:** added eventstream facility for building event based systems.
 Plus documentation improvements.